smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

 CHAIN_TYPE overrides all chains and forces them to act as a particular chain type.
-Up-to-date list of chain types is given in [`chaintype.go`](https://github.com/smartcontractkit/chainlink/blob/a710fcb3c1f3501b8df486b45c14423aefdb0876/core/chains/chaintype.go).
+An up-to-date list of chain types is given in [`chaintype.go`](https://github.com/smartcontractkit/chainlink/blob/a710fcb3c1f3501b8df486b45c14423aefdb0876/core/chains/chaintype.go).

-This can enable certain chain-specific hacks and optimisations.
+This variable enables some chain-specific hacks and optimizations.
 It is recommended not to use this environment variable and set the chain-type on a per-chain basis instead.

 ### CHAINLINK_DEV

 - Default: `"false"`

-Setting CHAINLINK_DEV to true enables development mode, this is not recommended for production deployments.
+Setting `CHAINLINK_DEV` to `true` enables development mode.
+This setting is not recommended for production deployments.
 It can be useful for enabling experimental features and collecting debug information.

 ### EXPLORER_ACCESS_KEY